ufukty/gonfique/README.md

 ## Considerations

-- Multidocument YAML files are not supported.
+- Multidocument YAML files are not supported, caused by the decoder.
 - Gonfique assigns `any` when sees `null` values.
+Consider use of `replace` directive in such targets.

 ## Contribution